fenago/machine-learning-for-finance/lab_guides/Lab_9.md

-### Human operators both cause and prevent accidents {#human-operators-both-cause-and-prevent-accidents .title}
+### Human operators both cause and prevent accidents

 Once things have gone wrong, blame is often put at the human operators